-The wind, so typical in my neighborhood, picks up.
+The wind, which is so typical in my neighborhood, picks up.
 I unload my boys from the car, wondering if shorts and flip flops were the best choice for them.
 (It’s late May!)

 In the same way that they hear fire truck sirens long before I do, they instantly spot a small dog shivering away in front of the grocery store, his leash tied to a stack of houseplants for sale.
 We crouch near him, and the boys pet him tentatively.
 We don’t have any pets, so their interactions with animals are usually guarded at first.